Quantum Low-Density Parity-Check Codes: Product constructions

 \section{Product constructions}

 Classical coding theory is a long established field and it would be desirable to transfer results into quantum coding theory.
-In this section we describe various \emph{product constructions} which allow to build quantum codes from classical codes and/or quantum codes.
-They are at the heart of recent breakthrough results in the theory of LDPC quantum codes.
+In this section we describe various \emph{product constructions} which allow to build quantum codes from classical codes and/or quantum codes. {\change These constructions} are at the heart of recent breakthrough results in the theory of quantum LDPC codes.

 The first class of examples are incarnations of the \emph{tensor product} of chain complexes from homological algebra.
-There are the \emph{hypergraph product} (HP) codes of by Tillich and Z\'emor~\cite{tillich2013quantum} and the \emph{homological product} codes of Hastings--Bravyi~\cite{bravyi2014homological}, constructing a quantum code from two classical codes.
+There are the \emph{hypergraph product} (HP) codes by Tillich and Z\'emor~\cite{tillich2013quantum} and the \emph{homological product} codes of Hastings--Bravyi~\cite{bravyi2014homological}, constructing a quantum code from two classical codes.
 The \emph{distance balancing} of Hastings~\cite{hastings2016weight} and Evra--Kaufman--Zémor~\cite{evra_decodable_2020} is achieved by taking tensor products of quantum codes with classical codes, while the codes of Kaufman--Tessler~\cite{kaufman2020new} employ iterated tensor products of quantum codes.

 There are multiple improvements and generalizations of these product construction.
 Hastings--Haah-O'Donnell~\cite{hastings2020fiber} define fiber bundle codes that introduce a twist in the tensor product in order to increase the distance.
 Another approach is found in the \emph{generalized hypergraph product} and \emph{lifted product} of Panteleev--Kalachev \cite{panteleev2019degenerate,panteleev2020quantum} as well as the \emph{balanced product} of Breuckmann--Eberhardt \cite{breuckmann2020balanced}.
 All these are very closely related to each other, see \cref{app:chaincomplexes}.
-In 2020, the distance record of Freedman--Meyer--Luo from 2002, see Section \ref{sec:freedman_meyer_luo}, was broken multiple times utilising these product constructions.
+In 2020, the distance record of Freedman--Meyer--Luo from 2002, see Section \ref{sec:freedman_meyer_luo}, was broken multiple times utilising these product constructions. {\change These are breakthrough results, as they surpass the the $\operatorname{polylog}(n) \sqrt{n}$-distance barrier which was by some believed to be unsurpassable.
+While many of the constructions do not have a constant encoding rate and hence do not satisfy the assumptions of Gottesman's constant overhead theorem \cite{gottesman2014overhead}, they constitute an important step in the pursuit of good quantum LDPC codes.
+Independent of asymptotic results these constructions provide tools to construct concrete examples of codes worth studying, as done in \cite{panteleev2019degenerate}. }